AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Remaster Feature

-In December 2025, Suno released the new Remaster feature, which can regenerate songs but cannot cross accounts.
+In December 2025, Suno released the new Remaster feature, which can regenerate songs, but cannot cross accounts.
 Then you need to fill in the following parameters:

 - action: The content is `remaster`.
 - audio_id: The ID of the song to be regenerated.